A curious thing happened today.

 And who’s to say that the mystery bear maker didn’t make this bear thinking it would be perfect for a breast cancer surviving kidney transplant patient who’s been having a hard time lately.

-So knowing how Mrs Sparkle feels, I started feeling bad for the bear-maker.
+So knowing how Mrs Sparkle feels, I then started feeling bad for the maker of the bear.

 Love Never Moves Past You

 I was feeling so bad for the bear, and for Mrs Sparkle, and the bear maker, and maybe for me too, that tears were leaking from my eyes.

 I’ll let you think about that for a moment

 WE ALL DESERVE LOVE AND ACCEPTANCE

 Especially when it is freely offered with no expectation of return.

 And I’m sure the guy who wanted to tell me about not choosing “my” bear thought I was very rude as I put the bear in the pouch of my hoodie and holding it in both hands, walked away.